jiangyigithub/my_offer/longman3000/vlog/18illustrate.md

 Inflation is now at over 16%.

 **influence**
+As a scientist, his influence was immense.

 **informal**
+The atmosphere at work is fairly informal.

 **initial**
+The initial response has been encouraging.

 **initially**
+Initially, I thought I would only stay there a year.

 **initiative**
+I wish my son would show more initiative.

 **innocent**
+Nobody would believe that I was innocent.

 **innovation**
+We must encourage innovation if the company is to remain competitive.

 **inquiry**
+I don't know who sent the gift, but I 'll make some inquiries.

 ## 4
 **insect**
+flying insects

 **insist**
+She kept insisting on her innocence.

 **inspection**
+Copies of the documents are available for inspection at local libraries.

 **inspector**
+Standards of discipline at the school were strongly criticized in the inspector's report.

 **install**
+Security cameras have been installed in the city centre.

 **instruction**
+He had specific instructions to check everyone's identity cards.

 **instrument**
+Interest rates are an important instrument of economic policy.

 **intellectual**
+a job that requires considerable intellectual effort

 **intelligence**
+To be good at the game, you need a reasonable level of intelligence.

 **intelligent**
+You can't have an intelligent conversation with him.